Sunday, February 28, 2016

 Aroma and Flavor – 1.5 out of 3 mugs

 The aroma was a mix of unidentifiable scents.
 At first drink, there is a creamy sensation with a slight fruity taste.
-Not as strong as Juicy Fruit gum, but that kid of flavor.
+Juicy Fruit gum is more potent than that kind of flavor.
 It was not really what I would call a root beer.
 It was a cross between a stale barq’s and Dr. Pepper.
 While there is a faint overall root beer taste, the aftertaste is more of a bad Coke.

 Head – 1.5 out of 3 mugs

 The head is frothy with very fine bubbles.
-It reduced quickly to a small amount around the rim which stayed for a long time.
-Based on my follow-up (Web search), I think the propylene glycol may be the difference?
+It reduced quickly to a small amount around the rim, which stayed long.
+Based on my follow-up (Web search), is the propylene glycol the difference?

 Zip – 1.25 out of 3 mugs